 Assistant Professor and Open Rank Positions

 Applicants for the tenure-track Assistant Professor position must have a PhD in Statistics, Biostatistics, or a closely related field by the start date of employment, potential for outstanding research, and demonstrated evidence of excellence in teaching.
-Applicants for Associate or Full Professor rank must have an established record of excellence in research, teaching, and service to the profession.
-Review of applications will begin December 1, 2021 and will continue until both positions are filled.
-Inquiries about the positions may be sent to FacultySearch@stat.sc.edu.
-All applicants must submit an online application through the University’s employment system (USC Jobs) at https://uscjobs.sc.edu (Assistant Professor: https://uscjobs.sc.edu/postings/105913; Open Rank: https://uscjobs.sc.edu/postings/105975).
-Applicants must include a CV, a cover letter, research and teaching statements, and the names and contact information of three references.
+Applicants for Associate or Full Professor rank must have years of relevant experience commensurate with academic policy and an established record of excellence in research, teaching, and service to the profession.

-The University of South Carolina does not discriminate in educational or employment opportunities on the basis of race, sex, gender, gender identity, transgender status, age, color, religion, national origin, disability, sexual orientation, genetics, protected veteran status, pregnancy, childbirth or related medical conditions.
+The University of South Carolina is an affirmative action, equal opportunity employer.
+Minorities and women are encouraged to apply.
+The University of South Carolina does not discriminate in educational or employment opportunities on the basis of race, sex, gender, gender identity, transgender status, age, color, religion, national origin, disability, sexual orientation, genetics, protected veteran status, pregnancy, childbirth, or related medical conditions.